|

 Brocade

-intelligence to maximize application availability and optimize data center
+and rules-based business intelligence to maximize application availability and

 Infortrend Reduces RAID Performance Hit from Failed Data Links

-technology - "Dynamic Logical Drive Assignment" which boosts R/W
+a new technology - "Dynamic Logical Drive Assignment" which boosts

-performance in dual-controller RAID subsystems when a data path has failed.
+R/W performance in dual-controller RAID subsystems when a data path has

-controller has to re-direct the I/Os targeting the logical drive whose primary
+because the storage controller has to re-direct the I/Os targeting the logical

-data path is broken.
-Infortrend now supplies all its EonStor dual-controller
+drive whose primary data path is broken.
+Infortrend now supplies all its EonStor

-arrays with the "Dynamic LD Assignment" technology to improve
+dual-controller arrays with the "Dynamic LD Assignment" technology to

-performance by eliminating the re-rerouting overhead.
-Once the failure is
+improve performance by eliminating the re-rerouting overhead.
+Once the failure

 restored.
 The "Dynamic LD Assignment" now comes with all EonStor